SeanITB/SeanITB/README.md

 <p>A passionate backend and andorid developer.</p>

 # 💫 About Me:
 I'm currently studying in the ITB   (Barcelona Institute of Technology) the FP course DAM (Multiplatform Application Development).
-It's my second year and is focused on three main pillars:
+It's second year is focused on three main pillars:

 ### Thesis Degree:
 The thesis is the whole of two different programming projects:

-My **first one** was to put in practice the agile **Scrum** methodology in a group project, creating a simple To-Do List in an **Android Jetpack Compose** project.
-The repository of the project is in the folowing link.
+My **first one** was to put in practice the agile **Scrum** methodology in a **Android Jetpack Compose** group project.

 [ToDo_List](https://github.com/ITEC-BCN/projecte-1-dam-24-25-maracaton)

-My **second one** is with a bigger group, for the moment 8 developers and designers, and in a real-life scenario with the company [LENIUM](https://www.lenium.es/en/home/) behind as a customer of our service.
-The objective is automating the process of creating invoices and quotations for customers and facilitating installation of **solar panels** for employees.
-The link is below.
+My **second one** is the main one.
+With a bigger group, and in a real-life scenario with the company, [LENIUM](https://www.lenium.es/en/home/) behind as a customer of our service.
+The goal is to optimize the design of vertical **photovoltaic panels in urban environments**.

 [Solar panels](https://github.com/ITEC-BCN/projecte-2-dam-24-25-plaques)